DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 ## Advance / Gang Related

+### What is "X" in Gang?
+Explanation around Gang can be found on [Gang's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fgangs.md)

 ### What are Gangs and how do I create one?
 Gangs are similar to guilds or clans in other MMORPGs.
 Joining a gang gives you access to new AFK tasks, a recycler to make tech scrap, and gang chat!
 You also gain access to gang dungeons, which have a high level of difficulty but greater rewards than the regular dungeons.